modehnal/GNOMETerminalAutomation/article/presentation_article.md

   Lets exit the `ipython3` since there is a lock in effect and `Sniff` will not/should not start when you are working with it in command line.

   Once you open the `Sniff` you can see the applications opened and you can click and browse its content.
 For better visual presentation click on `Actions` -> `Highlight Items`.
 With Xorg this shows you the `'red squares'` correctly around the selected nodes, with Wayland this will be shown incorrectly.
-That is one of the reason why going through the tree via interactive python is better.
+That is one of the reason why going through the tree via interactive shell is better.
 Once you get used to it, searching for your desired node is a matter of seconds.

 ## Explaining the rest of the gnome-terminal project.